onelogin/onelogin-java-sdk/docs/DefaultApi.md

 <a name="updateRiskRule"></a>
 # **updateRiskRule**
-> RiskRule updateRiskRule(authorization, riskRuleId, riskRule)
+> RiskRule updateRiskRule(riskRuleId, riskRule, authorization)